lee-joanne/yakker-frontend/README.md

     - General

     1. As a **user** I can **search for posts or users in a search box** so that **I can quickly find specific posts or users that I am wanting to look for.**

-    2. As a **user** I can **always be notified when my interactions on the website are successful (creating posts/comments, liking/unliking posts, unfollowing/following users, logging in/out, etc** so that **I will always be informed of my actions and whether they are successful or not.**

 ### Design